team-mayes/md_utils/README.rst

 * fes_combo: Combines multiple FES output files into a single file so that the first column's value is sequential.
 Files with higher starting index numbers are favored.

+* wham_split: Breaks wham input into increasingly smaller blocks (divide initial data set by 2, then 3, 4...) and creates wham input (meta) files and submit scripts

+* wham_rad:   Calculates the radially-corrected free energy values from WHAM output

+* calc_pka:   From the wham_rad output, calculates the pKa